Sugawara no Michizane: from scholar to god

 Photo of my two Thundercloud plum trees currently in bloom

-Shinto religion in Japan is a loose network of local deities (kami) and traditions of diverse origins, and one of those most unusual and yet popular is a kami named Tenjin, the god of learning.
+Shinto religion in Japan is a loose network of diverse traditions and local deities (kami), and one of the most unusual, and popular, kami is Tenjin, the god of learning.
 Tenjin is unusual because he is a deified version of an actual historical figure named Sugawara no Michizane who lived in the 9th and 10th centuries.
 Sugawara no Michizane (and his deification as Tenjin) are considered an archetypal scholar, poet and Confucian.

 Sugawara no Michizane was a scholar from a middle-ranked noble family in the Heian Period (9th-12th c.), but under Emperor Uda, he unexpectedly rose to a high rank as a close advisor.
 This drew of the wrath of the rival, powerful Fujiwara family, who engineered Michizane’s downfall and exile to the remote town of Dazaifu.
 It was on parting his home, that Michizane reputedly wrote this poem (his most famous):